nelsonjchen/cowboystyle/README.md

     * Middle Day
 * Header Background
     * The Alien without the text but the same dimensions as the logo in half DPI.
-(Not Done)
+This will have seperate night and day versions in the future.
+      The framework has been laid out for such already.

 _If these images are not uploaded, CSS uploading will fail!_

 One more image that doesn't need to be uploaded but is neverthreless important:
-    * A 144dpi image of the subreddit text.
+    * A 144dpi image of the subreddit text at 280x80.
 This image will be resquashed to the proper dimensions.
-The reason for the high DPI is to ensure that it looks good on Retina displays such as the ones on newer Macs, iPads, and Android Tablets.
+The reason for the high DPI is to ensure that it looks good on Retina-class displays such as the ones on newer Macs, iPads, and Android Tablets.

 ## Random Notes
-Modded Official logo from http://satedproductions.com/tmp/reddit/alien/
+Modded Official logo from http://satedproductions.com/tmp/reddit/alien/ Upcoming UCSB alien logo from u/snifty.